gbauch/gbauch.github.io/_pages/about.md

 <p>My research interests include game and decision theory under uncertainty and their application to languages and partnership dissolutions.<br>I further fancy complex analysis and coding theory.</p>

-<p>Before coming to Bielefeld, I've graduated in mathematics at Heidelberg University under the supervision of [Prof. Rainer Weissauer](https://www.researchgate.net/profile/Rainer-Weissauer) on a conjecture on Siegel modular forms.</p>
+Before coming to Bielefeld, I've graduated in mathematics at Heidelberg University under the supervision of [Prof. Rainer Weissauer](https://www.researchgate.net/profile/Rainer-Weissauer) on a conjecture on Siegel modular forms.